Soil Analysis for Lawn Treatments

 Getting a professional lab analysis of your soil gives specific recommendations for liming and fertilization needs.
-A soil analysis can be vital to determining the pH of your soil and the amount of nutrients needed to create optimum growth conditions for your lawn.
+A soil analysis can be vital to determining the lawn treatments needed based on the pH of your soil and the amount of nutrients needed to create optimum growth conditions for your lawn.

 To perform a soil analysis, a technician will come to your property and take several samples out of various parts of your lawn.
 These samples are then submitted to a lab for analysis.
 The soil analysis report will not only tell you the pH of your soil, but it will also give the concentration of key nutrients: